pts/pts-xtiny/README.txt

 TODOs
 ~~~~~
-* TODO: Add tiny nasm (yasm), as "Hello, World\n" programs.
+* TODO: Add a separate (additional) .a file for __xtiny_exit_with_fini and __xtiny_exit, to make this work: xtiny gcc -W -Wall -Werror -s -Os -nostartfiles hellowr.c
 * TODO: Why are there \0s at the end of tgen?
 Can't we move them to bss?
+Add .py code to truncate.
 * TODO: Why is the file large with (Q14): `xtiny gcc -g' + `sstrip'?
-* TODO: Add lib directory for possible additional user libraries.
+* TODO: Add lib directory for possible additional user libraries, add it by default as -L
 * TODO: Enumerate sections:
   https://refspecs.linuxfoundation.org/LSB_2.1.0/LSB-Core-generic/LSB-Core-generic/specialsections.html
 * TODO: How to use CONSTRUCTORS etc. in the linker script?